sl3285/Cache-Simulator/README.md

 # Cache Simulator
 ####Part 1
-Design a basic cache simulator. <br><br>
+<br>1) Design a basic cache simulator.
-Cache specifications are passed from command line. <br>
+<br>2) Cache specifications are passed from command line.
-The specifications include cache size, associativity and block size. <br>
+<br>The specifications include cache size, associativity and block size.
-Both cache size and block size are specified in bytes. <br><br>
+<br>Both cache size and block size are specified in bytes.
-Along with cache specifications, an input files is passed that has read and write commands with associated address and data values in hex format. <br><br>
+<br>3) Along with cache specifications, an input files is passed that has read and write commands with associated address and data values in hex format.
-Implement LRU policy for cache line replacement for read and write miss. <br>
+<br>4) Implement LRU policy for cache line replacement for read and write
+miss.
-For a write miss you write data to LRU cache line and update its tag. <br>
+<br>For a write miss you write data to LRU cache line and update its tag.
-Upon read miss, update only tag of the LRU cache line and leave the data untouched. <br><br>
+<br>Upon read miss, update only tag of the LRU cache line and leave the data untouched.

 ####Part 2
 Implement following new features: